 9. Mobile Compatibility

 People are increasingly using mobile devices to shop for products and conduct online searches.
-For this reason, you need to make sure your small business website is mobile-friendly.
+It’s also crucial to know about responsive websites and their importance.
+For this reason, you need to make sure you have a mobile-compatible website.
 Here are some key ways to ensure your site is mobile-friendly:

 Before you make any big changes to your website, check to see if it’s already mobile-friendly.
 You can use Google’s mobile-friendly testing tool to see how you’re doing.